snaptee/SnapteeSDK-iOS-Example/README.md

 3) Add "MessageUI.framework" in "Link Binary With Libraries" in "Build Phases".
 This is needed for users to send email to Snaptee to ask questions about the products.
     ![](screenshots/xcode01.png)

+4) If working with Xcode 5 or before, libsqlite3.dylib will be required.
+Please add it in "Link Binary With Libraries" in "Build Phases"

-4) In your app, add the following code to present Snaptee
+5) In your app, add the following code to present Snaptee

 - Import Snaptee View Controller in your header (.h) and set STViewControllerDelegate if needed
 ```objc